algolia/algoliasearch-netlify/README.md

 You can find information about your current crawler in the [Netlify deploy logs](https://docs.netlify.com/monitor-sites/logs/#deploy-log).

-> Note: by default, we only build the main branch (`main` or `master`).
+> Note: by default, we only build the `master` branch.
 We can however create one crawler (targeting one Algolia index) per Git branch, so that you can have, for example, a production index on `master` and development index on `develop`.
 You need to configure the [`branches` plugin input](./plugin#available-parameters) to enable this feature.

 <img src="/docs/screenshots/deploy-logs.png?raw=true" alt="Netlify deploy logs.">